 It’s a question that plagues thousands of school leavers every year and there’s no right or wrong answer.
-The question is particularly topical at the moment following the government’s plans to deliver 3 million apprenticeships by 2020.
+It's a question that's particularly topical at the moment following the government’s plans to deliver 3 million apprenticeships by 2020.

-The UK has also seen the creation of the Apprenticeship Delivery Board and the government recently announced their plans to create new apprenticeships in the TV and film industry, real estate and veterinary nursing.
+The UK has also seen the creation of the Apprenticeship Delivery Board and the government recently announced their plans to create new apprenticeships in a whole host of industries.

 But how do all these plans affect your career choices?

 In this post, we’ll look at the benefits and drawbacks of both options to hopefully help you decide which is best for you.

 'Uni vs an apprenticeship - how to decide which is right for you'

 What’s the difference between an apprenticeship and university anyway?